scality/Zenko/docs/docsource/reference/apis/cloudserver/common_features/https_protocols.rst

 HTTP Protocols
 ==============

-Zenko uses HTTP protocols as defined by `RFC 2616
+|product| uses HTTP protocols as defined by `RFC 2616
 <https://tools.ietf.org/html/rfc2616>`__.
 REST operations consist of sending
-HTTP requests to Zenko, which returns HTTP responses.
+HTTP requests to |product|, which returns HTTP responses.
 These HTTP requests contain a request method, a URI with an optional query string, headers, and a body.
 The responses contain status codes, headers, and may contain a response body.